Car insurance excess. We get it, this isn't exactly the sort of phrase that sets the heart pumping.

-The “excess” on your car insurance is an amount of money you have to pay if you make a claim.
+Put simply, the 'excess' on your car insurance is the amount of money you have to pay if you make a claim after an accident.

-There are two types of excess: compulsory and voluntary.
+There are two different types of car insurance excess: compulsory (sometimes called "mandatory") and voluntary.

 And, just like your premium, different insurers will charge different excess.

 You can choose your own voluntary excess.
-You don't have to set one at all.
-But the higher you set it, the cheaper your car insurance premium will be.
+In fact, you don't have to set one at all.

 Although having a higher voluntary excess tends to make your premium cheaper, you need to make sure you choose an amount that you could afford to pay if you had to make a claim.

-When you make a claim, you have to pay compulsory and voluntary excess.
+When you make a claim, you have to pay compulsory and voluntary excess (if you have it).